CharleRoger/Garden/Canon/Regions/Sunshore/Cadereu/Ran/Language/Rantag.md

 Rantag /ʁɑntɑŋ/ was a language spoken by the [[Ran peoples]].
 Over time, it increasingly diverged into different variants, which were generally still mutually intelligeble.
-This page focuses on the standard variant in Totky at the time of [[Totky#From monarchy to theocracy|its founding]], as that one would go on to have the most influence.
+This page focuses on the standard variant in Totky at the time of [[Totky#From monarchy to theocracy|its founding]], (note: this is cap, i don't know what happened here, ignore it) as that one would go on to have the most influence.
 However, notable variations are also described.
 ## Phonology
 ### Consonants